-Not sure if you are ready to participate at FB2021 Electric class, but your team would like to phase into the Electric class eventually?
-Formula Bharat has created the ultimate cost-effective guide which provides interested teams to make the gradual switch to the Electric class.
+Are you interested in preparing for the Electric class but don’t know where to start?
+Formula Bharat has created the ultimate step-by-step guide which provides interested teams to make the gradual switch to the Electric class in an economical manner.

 Building an electric vehicle is no easy task.
 In addition to the variety of components that need to be sourced from outside the country and its long procurement times, the cost of building an FS electric vehicle can be more than two times of a combustion vehicle.

 The FSEV Concept Challenge is a competition which evaluates teams on the conceptual engineering design of their vehicle’s electric powertrain.
-Teams are also required to submit an FMEA and present on their procurement and team management strategy.
+Teams are also required to submit an FMEA and present on their procurement strategy, team management strategy and software integration strategy.
 The FSEV Concept Challenge is usually hosted in mid-July.

-Formula Bharat would like to organize a similar technical review for teams interested in gradually moving to the Electric class.
-Unlike the FSEV Concept Challenge, this review will require the team to present the entire physcial electric powertrain and tractive systems (including energy storage and shutdown circuits) that would be ultimately placed in their vehicle.
+At this accumulator pre-technical inspection, the team will be required to present the entire physical electric powertrain and tractive systems (including energy storage and shutdown circuits) that would be ultimately placed in their vehicle.

 Note: This is a technical review and not a challenge / competition.
 Teams will receive feedback during and post-review.